CloudVPS/opticon/README.md

 --------------------------------------------------------------------------------
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that the type indicated with `--type` is a hint about how watchers should
+interpret the value.
+The agent may end up encoding a `frac` value as an
+`integer` if there’s no decimal point, this will not stop a watcher set to type
+`frac` from correctly noticing it going over or under the limit.

 Now that the meter exists in the database, it’s also possible to set up watchers
 for it.
 Let’s set up some sensible levels: